DeveshT-2004/thynktech-static-app/README.md

-# ThynkTech Static Website Deployment

 ## Project Overview

-The **ThynkTech Static Website Deployment** project demonstrates the deployment of a static web application using cloud infrastructure and automated CI/CD practices.
+The  project demonstrates the deployment of a static web application using cloud infrastructure and automated CI/CD practices.

 The project involves hosting a website built with **HTML, CSS, and JavaScript** on an AWS cloud server.
 The application is deployed on an **Amazon EC2 instance**, where the website files are served using the **NGINX web server**.